humkeyg/GH-Portfolio-HTML-CSS-JS/README.md

 ## Description

-A static website created using HTML, CSS, and JS.
+A static website made to showcase the developer's web developer skills.
+This website was created using HTML, CSS, and JS.
 The CSS is done primarily with Bootstrap.

 ## Features